rwilson504/Blogger/Isolate-Boostrap-CSS-PCF/isolate-bootstrap-css-for-pcf.md

 Create a CSS class within the isolate.less file.
 This class name will be the prefix which will be applied as a prefix to all the css that we will then mark as imports to this class.
 With the class you will @import the CSS files you need from the Bootstrap distro.
 You can include as many as you need.

 Finally we will run the lessc command in a Command prompt to generate our new CSS file.
-I typically name the output file with the same class prefix I used.
+I typically name the output file the same as the class name.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MDU0MTMyMDksMTg4NzI4NjYxNyw0NT
+eyJoaXN0b3J5IjpbNzQwOTY5NTUxLDE4ODcyODY2MTcsNDU2Mz
-YzOTg4MTksLTYyNDU0NjYyNCw1MDcxODUwMjFdfQ==
+k4ODE5LC02MjQ1NDY2MjQsNTA3MTg1MDIxXX0=
 -->